isomerpages/cris-corp/news-and-events/news/_posts/2023-12-03-post-Fostering partnerships for health.md

 ![](/images/Resources_News/231203%20Year%20in%20review/3_1_SCRI.png)
 *SCRI roundtable in June 2023 which gathered 60 over partners from the clinical ecosystem*

-In August 2023, the roundtable on Decentralised Clinical Trials drew over 70 clinical research professionals and featured a lively panel discussion with panellists from the Health Sciences Authority, [Cardiovascular Disease National Collaborative Enterprise](https://www.cadence-cvd.sg) (CADENCE), and representatives from the Singapore Association of Pharmaceutical Industries (SAPI) such as Roche, Novartis, Pfizer and AstraZeneca.
+In August 2023, the roundtable on Decentralised Clinical Trials drew over 70 clinical research professionals and featured a lively panel discussion with panellists from the Health Sciences Authority, [Cardiovascular Disease National Collaborative Enterprise](https://www.cadence-cvd.sg) (CADENCE), and representatives from the Singapore Association of Pharmaceutical Industries (SAPI) such as Roche, Novartis, Pfizer, Bayer and GlaxoSmithKline Pte Ltd.

 ![](/images/Resources_News/231203%20Year%20in%20review/3_2_SCRI2.png)
 *SCRI roundtable on Decentralised Clinical trials in Aug 2023*